-From The Gooner issue 161 in 2005, as we prepared to leave the great old stadium that many thousands of us had grown up with.
+The original version of this appeared in The Gooner issue 161 in 2005, as we prepared to leave the great old stadium that many thousands of us had grown up with.
+It has been updated with some new information.

 Everyone knows Arsenal’s ground as ‘Highbury’, and this of course is where it’s situated.
 However, the true fan is well aware that the official name has been ‘Arsenal Stadium’ since the early 1930s.
 So how did Arsenal get to Highbury?